Some experts worry Shark Week focuses too much on the sensational, not enough on science

 For 31 years, the Discovery Channel has entertained viewers with its yearly pop culture phenomenon Shark Week, wowing viewers with programming like this year's opening documentary, "Expedition Unknown: Megalodon" or other shows like "Great White Kill Zone: Guadalupe" and "Sharks Gone Wild."

-Shark Week, which kicks off Sunday at 8 p.m., drew nearly 35 million total viewers last year, according to Nielsen, which helps provide conservation efforts with unmatched potential publicity and fundraising.
-But some shark biologists think that not all publicity is good publicity and are condemning the choices the cable network is making to reach wider audiences — worried that there's too much focus on sharks grisly attacks on humans and not enough on the science and conservation.
+Shark Week, which kicks off Sunday at 8 p.m.
+ET, drew nearly 35 million total viewers last year, according to Nielsen, and those numbers help provide conservation efforts with unmatched potential publicity and fundraising.
+But some shark biologists think that not all publicity is good publicity and are condemning the choices the cable network is making to reach wider audiences — worried that there's too much focus on sharks' grisly attacks on humans and not enough on the science and conservation.

 This year, Discovery is debuting its first fully scripted Shark Week drama — "Capsized: Blood in the Water," based on a real 1982 incident in which a yacht crew was stalked by tiger sharks after their boat sank during a storm.
 Amid the blood and screaming, the film that premieres on Wednesday at 9 p.m. is not expected to linger too much on science.